dongledan/trivia/README.md

 * Questions with their multiple choice options must be displayed one at a time.
 Questions should not repeat in a round.
 * A user can select only 1 answer out of the 4 possible answers.
 * The correct answer must be revealed after a user has submitted their answer A user can see the score they received at the end of the round

+### Known Issues
+* Clicking on individual letter vs answer will throw an error
+* Once clicking on an answer choice, there is no possibility to go back

+### Future Updates
+* Adding a countdown timer for each question to increase pressure for no reason
+* Highscore table
+* Add 50/50, phone a friend, ask the audience using socket.io(?) features
+* More questions, graphics with fun facts relating to the question